microbus-io/fabric/docs/structure/examples.md

 }
 ```

-The second paragraph is showing the result of making a unicast request to the `/default-queue` endpoint.
+The second paragraph is showing the result of making a standard unicast request to the `/default-queue` endpoint.
 Only one of the 3 instances responds.
 A random instance is chosen by NATS, effectively load-balancing between the instances.

+The third paragraph is showing the result of making a direct addressing unicast request.
+Even though there are 3 instances that may serve `/default-queue`, only the one specific instance responds.

-The third paragraph is showing the result of making a multicast request to the `/no-queue` endpoint.
+The fourth paragraph is showing the result of making a multicast request to the `/no-queue` endpoint.
 All 3 of the instances respond.
 The order of arrival of the responses is random.

-The fourth paragraph is showing the result of making a direct addressing request.
-Even though the `/no-queue` endpoint is a pub/sub endpoint, only the one specific instance responds.
+The fifth paragraph is showing the result of making a direct addressing multicast request.
+Even though there are 3 instances that serve `/no-queue`, only the one specific instance responds.
+This effectively transforms the request to a unicast.

 Refresh the page to see the IDs change: